-Benzo(a)pyrene is released into the air by natural and human processes.
-A main source of benzo(a)pyrene is incomplete burning.
-In nature, benzo(a)pyrene arises from forest fires and the eruption of volcanoes.
-Fossil fuels, crude oils, shale oils, soot, and coal tars contain benzo(a)pyrene.
-Sources of benzo(a)pyrene from human activities include stoves/furnaces burning fossil fuels (especially wood and coal), motor vehicle exhaust, cigarettes, and many industrial combustion processes.
-Benzo(a)pyrene can be found in surface water, tap water, rainwater, groundwater, wastewater, and sewage sludge.
-Manmade releases of benzo(a)pyrene are to the air, where sunlight turns the chemical into a dry form that falls to the ground and breaks down in the soil.
-There is no known intentional industry production or use of benzo(a)pyrene.
+Benzo(a)pyrene is found in nature from the eruption of volcanoes and forest fires.
+Yet this chemical compound is also man-made.
+Benzo(a)pyrene can be found in surface water, tap water, rainwater, groundwater, wastewater and sewage sludge.
+Man-made releases of benzo(a)pyrene are to the air, where sunlight turns the chemical into a dry form that falls to the ground and breaks down in the soil.
+This chemical results from burning plants, wood, coal, and operating cars, trucks and other vehicles.
+The major indoor sources of benzo(a)pyrene in the air are wood-burning fireplaces and stoves, and tobacco smoking.
+There is no known industry production or use of benzo(a)pyrene.